You stare at the food on your plate…

 - Processed or refined sugars are bad.

-- Invest in Stainless steel cooking pots/pans.
+- Invest in Stainless steel cooking pots/pans along with glass storage containers.

 - Maintaining a balanced gut microbiome is essential to elimination (#2)